simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 Most of the core extensions work in a understandable way: They don't add parsers or renderers, they just change the already created data structure to add a few things.

-Since I wanted my lazy image extension to not only add things like an `loading="lazy"` attribute but also wanted to support [various lazy loading libraries](https://www.cssscript.com/top-10-lazy-loading-javascript-libraries/) I had to find another solution though.
+Since I wanted my lazy image extension to not only add things like an `loading="lazy"` attribute but also to support [lazy loading libraries](https://www.cssscript.com/top-10-lazy-loading-javascript-libraries/) by removing the `src` attribute and adding that in a `data-` attribute I had problem:

-The really important work for images does not happen in the image parser, it's done in the renderer.
-I had no access or possibility to remove the `src` attribute, something vital for most lazy loading libraries.
+The important work of creating the image HTML like checking if it has a secure URL is implemented in the renderer, not in the parser.

-In a naive approach found out it is possible to copy the original render, adding my own functionality and making the core use it instead of the original:
+In first naive approach was to simply copy the original renderer, adding my own functionality and making the core use my class instead of the original:

 ```php
 //...